 \begin{remark} Baker and Schlickewei \cite{baker-schlickewei:1987} have already used Schlickewei's work \cite{Schlickewei:1985} in combination with the methods of Davenport and Ridout \cite{Davenport-Ridout:1959} to prove the Oppenheim conjecture (for not necessary diagonal forms) in some special cases ((i) $d=18$, $r=9$, (ii) $n=20$, $ 8 \le 11$, (iii) $d=20$, $7 \le r \le 13$). \end{remark}

-Nearly a decade later Eskin, Margulis and Mozes \cite{Eskin-Margulis-Mozes:1998,Eskin-Margulis-Mozes:2005} gave quantitative versions of these results, i.e.\ counting asymptotically the number of lattice points in fixed hyperbolic shells $\bmidb{m \in \Z^d}{a < Q[m] < b}$ which are restricted to growing domains $r\Omega$ with $r \rightarrow \infty$.
-Such results are called \textit{quantitative Oppenheim conjecture} as well, but do not imply in first instance explicit bounds on the the size of the least non-trivial integral solution to homogeneous quadratic Diophantine inequalities: To show that the inequality $|Q[m]| < \eps$ admits a non-trivial integer solution, whose size can be bounded, an effective error bound for the lattice remainder is needed.
-This investigation started with the work of Bentkus and G\"{o}tze \cite{bentkus-goetze:1997,bentkus-goetze:1999}, establishing effective bounds for $d \ge 9$ (however, in these works no explicit connections between Theta-series and Diophantine approximation of $Q$ were deduced) and later continued by G\"{o}tze and Margulis \cite{goetze-margulis:2013}.
-They proved effective versions of the Oppenheim conjecture for $d \ge 5$ and also derived bounds on solutions of $|Q[m]| < \eps$, see Theorem 1.3 in \cite{goetze-margulis:2013}.
-In an upcoming revised version \cite{buterus-goetze-hille-margulis:2019} the work \cite{Schlickewei:1985} of Schlickewei will be used as well.
-However, we cannot make use of the full strength of Schlickewei's bounds and therefore our Theorem \ref{MainTheorem}, obtained in this paper for the diagonal case, is sharper when compared to \cite{buterus-goetze-hille-margulis:2019}.
+Nearly a decade later Eskin, Margulis and Mozes \cite{Eskin-Margulis-Mozes:1998,Eskin-Margulis-Mozes:2005} gave quantitative versions of these results, i.e.\ counting asymptotically the number of lattice points in fixed hyperbolic shells $\{ m \in \Z^d : a < Q[m] < b\}$ which are restricted to growing domains $r\Omega$ with $r \rightarrow \infty$.
+Such results are called \textit{quantitative Oppenheim conjecture} as well, but do not imply in a first instance explicit bounds on the size of the least non-trivial integral solution to homogeneous quadratic Diophantine inequalities: To show that the inequality $\abs{Q[m]} < \eps$ admits a non-trivial integer solution, whose size can be bounded, an effective error bound for the lattice remainder is needed.
+This investigation started with the work of Bentkus and G\"{o}tze \cite{bentkus-goetze:1997,bentkus-goetze:1999}, establishing effective bounds for $d \ge 9$ (however, in these works no explicit connections between certain Theta-series and Diophantine approximation of $Q$ were deduced) and later continued by G\"{o}tze and Margulis \cite{goetze-margulis:2013}.
+In an upcoming revised version \cite{buterus-goetze-hille-margulis:2019} we prove effective versions of the Oppenheim conjecture for $d \ge 5$ and non-diagonal forms, thereby deriving bounds on solutions of $\abs{Q[m]} < \eps$ as well, see \cite[Theorem 1.3]{buterus-goetze-hille-margulis:2019}.
+However, we cannot make use of the full strength of Schlickewei's bounds and therefore our Theorem \ref{MainTheorem} for diagonal forms, obtained in this paper, is sharper when compared to \cite{buterus-goetze-hille-margulis:2019}.

-\begin{remark} We also note that weaker results, giving upper bounds in terms of the signature for general quadratic forms were established by Cook \cite{Cook:1983}, \cite{Cook:1984}, and Cook and Raghavan \cite{Cook-Raghavan:1984} using the diagonalization technique of Birch and Davenport. \end{remark}
+\begin{remark} We also note that weaker results, giving upper bounds in terms of the signature for general quadratic forms were established by Cook \cite{Cook:1983}, \cite{Cook:1984}, and Cook and Raghavan \cite{Cook-Raghavan:1984} using a diagonalization technique of Birch and Davenport. \end{remark}